Amino (app): Administration

-On each community, there are two types of staff members, these being ‘Leader’ and ‘Curator.’
-Leaders are higher rank than curators.
-Curators are usually the ones who feature posts, or post important announcements for users to see.
+On each community, there were two types of staff members, these being ‘Leader’ and ‘Curator.’
+Curators were usually the ones who feature posts, or post important announcements for users to see.

-Curators are able to disable a post or public chat, delete comments or chat threads, manage featured content, manage posts in topic categories, and approve Wiki entries.
+Curators were able to disable a post or public chat, delete comments or chat threads, manage featured content, manage posts in topic categories, and approve Wiki entries.

 Leaders have more power than curators.
-In addition to curator powers, leaders can submit a community to be listed, change the Amino's features, change navigation, alter the community appearance, change the Amino's privacy settings, manage the Amino's join requests, send invites, appoint or demote Curators, strike or ban members, manage flagged content, change users' custom titles, manage topics and wiki categories, and create broadcasts (notifications sent for posts).
+In addition to curator powers, leaders could submit a community to be listed, change the Amino's features, change navigation, alter the community appearance, change the Amino's privacy settings, manage the Amino's join requests, send invites, appoint or demote Curators, strike or ban members, manage flagged content, change users' custom titles, manage topics and wiki categories, and create broadcasts (notifications sent for posts).

-One leader will have the status of agent.
-An agent is the primary leader of a community; the person who created the community is automatically agent.
-An agent has the ability to delete their community as long as it is not too large or too active.
-An agent can appoint and remove both leaders and curators.
-Agent status can be transferred voluntarily to another leader, curator, or community member.
-If an agent is inactive, Team Amino may assist in transferring agent status.
+One leader would have had the status of agent.
+An agent was the primary leader of a community; the person who created the community was automatically agent.
+An agent had the ability to delete their community as long as it is not too large or too active.
+An agent could appoint and remove both leaders and curators.
+Agent status could be transferred voluntarily to another leader, curator, or community member.
+If an agent was inactive, Team Amino may have had assisted in transferring agent status.

 Apps

 Amino Community Manager

-Otherwise known as ACM, this application is what users use to create and manage their own community in Amino.
-This app allows moderators to customize a community's theme, icon, and categories.
-ACM also allows moderation to customize community descriptions, pick leaders, change language settings, create a tagline for the community, change the home page lay out, alter the side navigation menu, and more.
-Unlisted communities are able to change their community's title and Amino ID, but this is not an option once a community is listed.
-A leader can use ACM to submit a request for their community to be listed on the explore page, after which the community will be reviewed by Team Amino for approval.
-Communities can be deleted on ACM, but only by the agent of that community.
+Otherwise known as ACM, this application was what users use to create and manage their own community in Amino.
+This app allowed moderators to customize a community's theme, icon, and categories.
+ACM also allowed moderation to customize community descriptions, pick leaders, change language settings, create a tagline for the community, change the home page lay out, alter the side navigation menu, and more.
+Unlisted communities were able to change their community's title and Amino ID, but this was not an option once a community is listed.
+A leader could use ACM to submit a request for their community to be listed on the explore page, after which the community would have been reviewed by Team Amino for approval.
+Communities could be deleted on ACM, but only by the agent of that community.